Roopana/Hadoop-Data-Partitioning-Analysis/README.md

 Follow the instructions in to install and configure Cloudera VM on local machine

 ## Deployment Instructions
-* Download data from warehouse: https://csci5751-2020sp.s3-us-west-2.amazonaws.com/sales-data/salesda
+* Download data from warehouse: https://csci5751-2020sp.s3-us-west-2.amazonaws.com/sales-data/salesdata.tar.gz
-ta.tar.gz
 * Unzip the data
 * Delete the zip file
 * Load the raw data to HDFS